 If you happen to be the driver at fault, you’ll fall under Oklahoma’s “at fault” legislation, as the state makes the driver at fault liable for any injuries caused by or property damaged in an auto accident.

 Minimum liability coverage in Oklahoma, as noted above, needs to consist of:

-- $50,000 to cover the injury or death of more than one person
+- $50,000 to cover the total injury or death per accident

 It’s worth noting again that this is the absolute minimum coverage required of drivers by the state of Oklahoma.
 If, after an accident, it’s possible that your minimum liability coverage won’t provide you with enough funds to take responsibility for any injuries or property damage.